sergeLabo/Skandal2.7/README.md

 Press Esc key in active window to quit and get the terminal.

+## Unfinished
+You must set the device video number in skandal.ini:

+video = 0
+or
+video = 1

 ## Documentation
 On the Labomedia wiki
 http://wiki.labomedia.org/index.php/Cat%C3%A9gorie:Skandal

 ## Installation
-Tested on Linux Mint 15
+Tested on Linux Mint 15 and Fedora 20

 See: